kobotoolbox/kobo-docker/README.md

 ## Usage
 It's recommended to create `*.override.yml` docker-compose files to customize your environment.
 It makes easier to update.
+Samples are provided.
+Remove `.sample` extension and update them to match your environment.

 - `docker-compose.frontend.override.yml`
 - `docker-compose.backend.master.override.yml`